Overview

 Thruster Guards

-From our previous experiences in RoboSub and RobotX, our team has realized the importance of strong thruster mounts and shrouds.
-These new thruster guard enables positioning of thrusters and provides a failure point during harsh impact which will fail before the injection molded case of the T200 thrusters fail.
+From our previous experiences in RoboSub and RobotX, our team has realized the importance of thruster mounts and shrouds.
+These mounts act as a mechanical fuse failing before the injection molded case of the T200 thrusters in the event of harsh impact.